 - The cost to the Client shall be that the amount stated in the Programme Information Document, or as agreed within email exchange between the Company and the Client.

 - A 25% deposit of the Programme Cost shall be paid to the Company at the time of booking (within 7 days), in order to secure your Programme.
 The exception to this is if the client books a programme under 8 weeks before its commencement date (see point e).

 - All monies paid in advance of the Programme will be held by the Company in a separate account.

-- Payment of the final balance of the Programme Cost is due a minimum of eight weeks prior to the commencement of the Programme.
+- Payment of the final balance of the Programme Cost is due a maximum of eight weeks prior to the commencement of the Programme.
 Balances which remain un-paid after the eight weeks will be assumed to be cancellations (see Cancellation Policy).

 - Bookings taken with in the eight-week period will require to be paid in full at the time of booking the Programme.